top of page

 Mark is a retired hurricane scientist who spent his youth sailing dinghies (Bluejays and Finns) on the Great South Bay of Long Island.
 He sailed for Florida State in college and moved to Miami after completing grad school at Penn State.
 He took up windsurfing after the 1980 Olympic boycott.
 He sailed in 6 Olympic trials in the Finn, Windglider, IMCO, and RS:X classes and competed in the 1985, 1986, and 2022 Windsurfer World Championships.
 Mark hails from Shell Point Beach, about 30 miles due south of Tallahassee Florida, and sails on the Gulf of Mexico as a member of the Shell Point Sailboard Club and the Apalachee Bay Yacht Club.

-Treasurer: Brett G. Davis
+Member at Large: Brett G. Davis

 Brett grew up sailing in San Diego and began Windsurfing in 1980.
 He competed in the first two US Youth Championships to include Windsurfing.
 He moved into dinghy racing, both driving and crewing, becoming a National Champion in several major classes.
 Other National titles include the Hinman Team Racing US Championship, Collegiate Team Racing Nationals and Fowle Trophy for overall Collegiate Champion.
 Brett attended Tufts University where was inducted into the Tufts Sailing Hall of Fame.
 He won the Team Racing World Championship in 1998.
 He now exclusively windsurfs, wing foils and wind foils on his home waters around Annapolis, MD.
 An avid fan of the Windsurfer LT, Brett was a top finisher in the LT division at the 2021 Annapolis Windsurfing Festival and the 2022 OBX Wind.
 Brett considers his 2nd place overall finish in the all-up OBX-Wind long-distance race to be his greatest sailing achievement.